bohuie/usageAnalysis/README.md

 - Python3

 ## Project setup
-1. Insert csv files into the data folder ([]actions.csv, grades.csv, gradebook from each sessions, grades.csv, []timeinput.csv, []dates.csv)
+1. Insert csv files into the data folder (*actions.csv, grades.csv, gradebook from each sessions, grades.csv, *timeinput.csv, *dates.csv) * = for all 3 sessions (Jan, May, Sep)

 2. Make a python virtual environment
     ```bash